mtlynch/mtlynch.io/content/retrospectives/2024/09/index.md

 At the time, I felt like it was a signal that I should focus less on Hacker News, but I didn't have time to overhaul the course.
 I wanted to record all the material before my son's birth, and I knew I wouldn't have time to make such a large change and complete everything in time.

 But my son arrived a bit early, so I'd only recorded 20% of the material for the course before he was born.
-Now, I'm wondering whether to keep going with the course or do that overhaul now.
+Now, I'm wondering whether to keep going with the course or embrace that overhaul.

 One other red flag I've noticed is that I put self-ads to my course all over my blog, and they're not attracting any interest from my blog readers.